It’s hard to turn on the TV, listen to the radio, open a newspaper or look on the Internet without coming face-to-face with the evil of this world.

 Prepare to Leave Your Comfort Zone

-To do this, we don’t have to get all “religious.”
-There’s no need for you to walk around with your six-pack of Bibles and covered head to toe with bumper stickers.
+To do this, you don’t have to get all “religious.”
 All you need to do is let your light shine.
 Loving, calm, happy, gracious behavior will stand out.
-That will be a light in a dark place.
+You will be a light in a dark place.

 In these tough times, we need God more than ever.
 And as we are the body of Christ, God needs us to be acting on His behalf.
 He needs us to go out and shine His light into the darkness of the world.

 Believe today that in Christ, you have what it takes to not be afraid and to be a person that God can use to change people’s lives.